Siltuximab: Mechanism of action

 Siltuximab is a chimeric monoclonal antibody that binds to interleukin-6 (IL-6), preventing binding to soluble and membrane bound interleukin-6 receptors.
 Siltuximab interferes with IL-6 mediated growth of B-lymphocytes and plasma cells, secretion of vascular endothelial growth factor (VEGF) and autoimmune phenomena.

 History

-Siltuximab demonstrated efficacy and safety in people with idiopathic multicentric Castleman disease.
+Siltuximab demonstrated efficacy and safety in people with idiopathic multicentric Castleman disease, found research formally published in 2016.
 Treatment results with siltuximab in B-cell non-Hodgkin's lymphoma are inferior to those obtained in multicentric Castleman disease.

 The approval by the US FDA was based on an international, multicenter, randomized (2:1), phase II study comparing every three-week intravenous infusions of siltuximab and best supportive care to placebo and best supportive care.
 The trial enrolled 79 participants and randomly allocated 53 participants to the siltuximab arm plus best supportive care and 26 participants randomized to the placebo arm plus best supportive care.
 Siltuximab was administered every three weeks as an intravenous infusion at a dose of 11 mg/kg.